VikasVMani/pli/pli.md

         END;
     END bubbleSort;

-instruction:  Declare a nested structure with varying length strings
+instruction:  Declare a nested structure with varying length strings in PL/1.

 input: